-- 1. Fully extend and set the outriggers. - 2.
-Lower the boom to horizontal. - 3.
-Fully extend the boom and apply grease to the side and bottom of the 2^{ND} , 3^{RD} , and 4^{TH} sections with a brush. - 4.
-Raise the boom to about 75° and retract the boom. - 5.
-Extend and retract the boom several times until the grease is evenly spread. - 6.
-Repeat steps 2 5 as necessary to ensure the boom is fully lubricated.
+- Lower the boom to horizontal. - 3.
+Fully extend the boom and apply grease to the side and bottom of the 2nd, 3rd, and 4th sections with a brush. - 4.
+Extend and retract the boom several times until the grease is evenly spread. - 5.
+Repeat steps 3 and 4 as necessary to ensure the boom is fully lubricated.